 187 The database of collaborative activities (para.
-38 above) contains 64 activities involving FAO and WFP only, and 65 activities involving FAO, WFP and other partners (excluding IFAD).
+0 above) contains 64 activities involving FAO and WFP only, and 65 activities involving FAO, WFP and other partners (excluding IFAD).
 However, joint implementation does not necessarily mean joint funding; participating entities may each be funding their own elements of the joint activity from different sources.

-rates and whether one agency's overheads are added onto those of another).
-Even the comparatively successful collaborative effort of the KCEP-CRAL project in Kenya, stimulated by donor pressure for joint programming, has faced many difficulties in this regard.
+successful collaborative effort of the KCEP-CRAL project in Kenya, stimulated by donor pressure for joint programming, has faced many difficulties in this regard.
 Achieving joint funding for the technically well-regarded JP RWEE was an uphill struggle (over two years), and none has yet been secured for the proposed second phase of the programme.